 The Best Soapstone Whisky Stones

-The bigger the whisky stone, the better the chance it will keep your drink cold.
-Enter the Teroforma MAX, which sits like part of Stonehenge in the middle of your dram.
+The bigger the whisky rock, the better the chance it will keep your drink cold.
+Enter the Teroforma MAX, which sits as part of Stonehenge in the middle of your dram.

 What are Granite Whisky Stones?

 Similar to soapstone, granite is a naturally occurring material that can be shaped down to size and supplemented for ice.
-Expect your whisky to be cool–though rarely cold–when using these whisky rocks.
+Expect your whisky to be cool, not cold, when using these whisky rocks.

 The Best Granite Whisky Stones